-In this article, our Las Vegas criminal defense lawyers explain the legal definition of the Nevada crime of battery domestic violence.
+In this article, our Las Vegas domestic violence lawyers explain the legal definition of the Nevada crime of battery domestic violence.
 Keep reading to learn about what qualifies as BDV and how it differs from the more general Nevada offense of battery.

 The Elements of BDV

 The crime of battery domestic violence — which may be called “domestic abuse” or “domestic violence” under Nevada law — has three main components:

 - Using unlawful physical force on another person,

 - The physical force occurs between people in an intimate, family, or domestic relationship.1

 Each of these elements of Nevada BDV law is discussed in detail below.

 Like it sounds, unlawful physical force is touching another person’s body in an aggressive or unwanted manner.
 Common examples include:

 - Any other uninvited touching, such as spilling a drink on a person